 - Materials & Logistics Administration (BLA) Baccalaureate 2 years (flexible)

-- Logistics & Supply Chain Management (AMBMA) Advanced Mastery of Business Management & Administration (AMBMA) 3 years (flexible)
+- Logistics & Supply Chain Management (EMBA) EMBA: Executive Mastery of Business Administration 3 years (flexible)

 - Project Administration (BPA) Baccalaureate 2 years (flexible)

 Effective materials management and administration is essential for every business, organisation and enterprise which holds stocks or inventory items, is involved in transport, logistics and supply, or which resources and purchases items.
 There is a huge range of jobs and career paths potentially available in this field, which are both enjoyable and rewarding.
 Furthermore, covering strategic aspects and leadership matters, this programme provides opportunities for career advancement to senior and higher managerial positions and for promotion.

 There is a wide range of options for further study - see the "Related Courses" section for suggestions - which include other Honours Diplomas, ABA & Baccalaureate Programmes, and the 'Double Award' EBA & BBA Bachelor degree Programme, both in this field and in subjects which require many similar skills and knowledge, such as project or business management.
 You are welcome to ask the College for advice, and of course you can see details of these Programmes on this website.